 Heather Hollick has been helping others become better leaders and craft more meaningful careers for more than 25 years.
 Her experience spans both business and technology, operations, and organizational development.
 Oh, and she was born in Canada, so she can't help but be helpful.

-Heather Hollick is a teacher, writer, and coach the areas of networking, careers, team dynamics, and leadership development.
-She is also the author of the new book Helpful: A Guide to Life, Careers, and the Art of Networking.
+Heather Hollick is a teacher, writer, and coach in the areas of networking, careers, team dynamics, and leadership development.
+She is also the author of the book Helpful: A Guide to Life, Careers, and the Art of Networking.
 Heather has a global perspective with a background in education, IT, HR, consulting, and volunteer organizations.
 She has worked across the US, in Canada, and in the UK, spanning companies such as Cisco Systems, MetLife, United Healthcare, Research in Motion, and the pension department of the British government.
 Heather earned an MBA from the University of California at Berkeley and an M.S. in applied mathematics from Purdue University.
 You can learn more about Heather on her website at heatherhollick.com.

 See the About page for a full background on Heather's experience, values, specialties, and credentials.